Gangsta0607/FUD/README.md

 - Everything happens on your local network.
 No accounts, no cloud, nothing leaves the LAN.
-- Pairing is protected by a one-time PIN (toggleable on the device), after which the Mac holds a token.
+- Pairing is protected by a one-time PIN (no-auth pairing is also possible), after which the Mac holds a token.
 - The AirPlay receiver speaks to current macOS (tested against macOS 26), including its newer expectations like the event channel.
-- AirPlay mirroring wants Wi-Fi: when a Mac's link is wired (and USB tethering counts as wired), macOS insists on HEVC above 1080p, which pre-A9 devices cannot decode.
-Wired streaming is what FUD mode is for — it encodes H.264 itself and happily uses the cable.

 ## Building from source

-The project is versioned with [Fossil](https://fossil-scm.org), not git: clone or open `fud-server.fossil` (macOS app) and `fud-client.fossil` (iOS app).

 Requirements: Xcode (26 known-good) for the server; for the client, [Theos](https://theos.dev) with `iPhoneOS11.4.sdk`, `ldid`, and